Viiic98/simple_shell/README.md

 - The non-interactive mode is the way that the shell receives the commands in second plain.
 Directly, you have to type the command that you want to execu te, the character pipe "|" and then the name of the compilated file of the simple shell.

+### STEPS OF THE PROGRAM

+The steps in the process when you type a command are: